smartinez1/IBIO4490/01-Linux/Readme.md

 1. What is the ``grep``command?

+The grep command is used to search for patterns in files.
+In order to get this information, the command "man grep" was used on the terminal.

 2. What is the meaning of ``#!/bin/python`` at the start of scripts?

 3. Download using ``wget`` the [*bsds500*](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html#bsds500) image segmentation database, and decompress it using ``tar`` (keep it in you hard drive, we will come back over this data in a few weeks).